Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2803, b.
 16 October 1891, d.
 1974

-Adrienne Sylvia Naftel was born on 16 October 1891 in Seacombe, Cheshire, England.1,2,3,4,5 She married Percival Frere-Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1919 in Birkenhead, Cheshire, England.6 Her husband Percival died on January 1960 in Sutton Valence, Kent, England, aged 82.1,2,7 She died in 1974 in Maidstone, Kent, England.4,8
+Adrienne Sylvia Naftel was born on 16 October 1891 in Seacombe, Cheshire, England.1,2,3,4,5 She married Percival Frere-Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1919 in Birkenhead, Cheshire, England.6 On 29 September 1939 in the National Register Adrienne was listed as living at Sutton Place, Sutton Valence, Hollingbourne, Kent, England, with her husband Percival.
+Percival was a Barrister at law living with his wife and children.7 Her husband Percival died on January 1960 in Sutton Valence, Kent, England, aged 82.1,2,8 Adrienne died in 1974 in Maidstone, Kent, England.4,9

 Children of Adrienne Sylvia Naftel and Percival Frere-Smith